eegli/tinyparse/readme.md

 **I use this mostly for other pet projects of mine so it comes with some opinions.**

 - Tinyparse is made for parsing simple user input
-- Tinyparse enforces verbose/user-friendly error messagess
+- Tinyparse enforces verbose error messages
 - Objects to be parsed cannot be nested and need to have string keys
 - Objects to be parsed can only have values that are of type string, number or boolean